 However, I totally indulged in the fudge and bacon brittle.
 I was literally like a kid in a candy store.

-The original French Pralines are made up of almonds, but in New Orleans pralines are made from pecans, sugar, syrup and milk.
+If you like sweets, you’ll love Pralines.
+They’re all over NOLA and Leah’s Pralines is one of the tops spots.
+The original French Pralines are made up of almonds, but in New Orleans pralines are made from pecans, sugar, syrup, and milk.

-A Step in the Past – Commander’s Palace
+9. A Step in the Past – Commander’s Palace

 Located in the Garden District, a dinner at Commander’s Palace.
 Commander’s Palace has been an institution since 1880.